luisomoreau/ESP32-cam-MQTT/README.md

 # Get started with the ESP32 cam module and store pictures in the Cloud

-In this tutorial, we will see how to take a picture publishing a message on a SMILE topic and forward this message to an S3-compatible Object Storage bucket.
+In this tutorial, we will see how to take a picture publishing a message on a `SMILE` topic and forward this message to a S3-compatible Object Storage bucket.

 ![diagram](assets/diagram.png)